Our Gifts to the Globe: How UWC Alumni Are Changing Our World

 The UN estimates that there are 25.4 million refugees worldwide, representing one of the greatest humanitarian crises of our time.
 What's more, over 50% of them are under 18 and do not have consistent access to education.

 UWC has long worked to provide access to learning for displaced young people, but two UWC alums were keen to ensure that this work reached even further.
-So, in 2017, Polly Akhurst (UWC Atlantic College, 2004-2006) and Mia Eskelund Pedersen (UWC Mahindra College, 2005-2007) co-founded Sky School.
+So, in 2017, Polly Akhurst (UWC Atlantic College, 2004-2006) and Mia Eskelund Pedersen (UWC Mahindra College, 2005-2007) co-founded Amala (formerly known as Sky School).

 Saving Lives at Sea